 Membership in the Association is a requirement for membership in a Chapter.
 Therefore, upon joining the Chapter, a person must also join the Association, with accompanying rights and responsibilities.

-- A. Active Member – any person interested in the purpose and objectives of the Chapter as stated in Article II shall be eligible for membership in the Chapter, and the Association, subject to rules established by the Association Board.
-Active members in good standing shall be entitled to vote and hold office providing all qualifications and requirements set forth in the Chapter Bylaws have been met.
+· A. Active Member – any person interested in the purpose and objectives of the Chapter as stated in Article II shall be eligible for membership in the Chapter, and the Association, subject to rules established by the Association Board.
+Active members in good standing (members who have paid their yearly Chapter dues prior to the start of the election) shall be entitled to vote and hold office providing all qualifications and requirements set forth in the Chapter Bylaws have been met.